google/ExoPlayer/extensions/cronet/README.md

 * Your application is likely to be used in markets where Google Play Services is not widely available.
 * You want to control the exact version of the Cronet implementation being used.

-If you do embed the library, you can specify which implementation should be preferred if the Google Play Services implementation is also available.
-This is controlled by a `preferGMSCoreCronet` parameter, which can be passed to the `CronetEngineWrapper` constructor (GMS Core is another name for Google Play Services).

 ## Links ##